cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 ---
-title: Available features
+title: Available settings
 pcx_content_type: concept
 weight: 2
 meta:
-  title: Available Origin Rules features
+  title: Available Origin Rules settings
 ---

-# Available features
+# Available settings

-The following sections describe the features currently supported by Origin Rules.
+The following sections describe the available settings in Origin Rules.

-## Host header override
+## Host header

-This feature allows you to rewrite the HTTP `Host` header of incoming requests.
+Allows you to rewrite the HTTP `Host` header of incoming requests.

 A common use case for this functionality is when your content is hosted on a third-party server that only accepts `Host` headers with their own server names.
 In this situation, you must update the `Host` HTTP header in incoming requests from `Host: example.com` to `Host: thirdpartyserver.example.net`.